-Professor Rogovin Subsequently, he was Assistant to the Commissioner for Departmental Legal Affairs in the Nassau County Department of Public Welfare, and later served as Executive Director of Nassau Law Services, Inc. Professor Gregory is the former General Counsel and Executive Director of New York City's Community Action for Legal Services, Inc., the largest legal services program in the nation.
-Following his appointment to the Hofstra faculty, he was among the initial directors of the Community Legal Assistance Corp., the school's Neighborhood Law Office and first clinical program, where he worked as an attorney.
+Professor Rogovin tion, the school's Neighborhood Law Office and first clinical program, where he worked as an attorney.
 Professor Gregory has held appointments as Lecturer in Law and Social Welfare at the School of Social Work at Adelphi University and at the New York University School of Continuing Education.
-He is a Director of Body Positive, the New York Civil Liberties Union, and the Center on Social Welfare Policy and Law, and serves on the Committee on Matrimonial Law of the Association of the Bar of the City of New York.
-Professor Gregory received the Law Faculty Distinguished Service Award for 1978-79, and in 1982 received the Outstanding Faculty Award, presented by the law school's chapter of the Black American Law Students' Association for his untiring dedication and service.
-In 1984, he was selected to deliver the Third Annual Hofstra University Distinguished Faculty Lecture.
-Robert H. Hammel Associate Professor of Law B.A., Haverford College M.A., Princeton University J.D., Yale University Professor Hammel served as an Assistant United States Attorney in the Criminal Division of the United States Attorney's Office for the Southern District of New York.
-He served as a Law Clerk for the Honorable Robert H. Bork of the United States Court of Appeals for the District of Columbia Circuit.
-Professor Hammel also was an Associate in several major law firms in New York City.
-He is a former Fulbright Junior Lecturer in American Studies at the Universite de Bordeaux in France.
+He is a Director of the New York Civil Liberties Union, and the Center on Social Welfare Policy and Law, and serves as Chair of the Committee on Matrimonial Law of the Association of the Bar of the City of New York.
+Professor Gregory received the Law Faculty Distinguished Service Award for 1978-79 and in 1982 received the Outstanding Faculty Award presented by the law school's chapter of the Black American Law Students' Association for his untiring dedication and service.
+In 1984 he was selected to deliver the Third Annual Hofstra University Distinguished Faculty Lecture.
+Edna Wells Handy Visiting Associate Professor of Law B.A., New York University J.D., Georgetown University Law Center Ms. Handy was most recently Vice President for Legal Affairs and General Counsel for the Health and Hospitals Corporation of New York City.
+Prior to that she was the Executive Director of the New York State Judicial Commission on Minorities.
+She has also been an Assistant United States Attorney for the Southern District of New York and Assistant District Attorney and Bureau Chief - Law Enforcement Investigations Bureau for the Kings County District Attorney's Office.
+Ms. Handy has taught advocacy and legal writing courses at many institutions, including St. John's Law School, Cardozo Law School, and New York University Law School.
+She currently serves on the Mayor's Committee on the Judiciary and earlier received an Achievement Award from the National Organization of Black Law Enforcement Executives.
 James Edward Hickey, Jr.